rpcutts/indiekit/packages/app/docs/website-configuration.md

-## Usage
+---
+title: Website configuration
+---

-Having deployed IndieKit to your own server, you’ll no doubt want to customise certain aspects of it.
-Configuration can be provided via a JSON file by providing a value for the `INDIEKIT_CONFIG_PATH` environment variable.
-This will let you customise where posts are saved, how they are formatted and what URLs they will appear at.
+{{ app.name }} lets you customise where posts are saved, how they are formatted and what URLs they will appear at.

+Configuration is provided via a JSON file in your repository.
+You can tell {{ app.name }} where to find this file by providing a value for the `INDIEKIT_CONFIG_PATH` environment variable.

 ### Configuration options

-### `categories`
+#### `categories`

 A [list of categories clients can expose in their publishing interface](https://github.com/indieweb/micropub-extensions/issues/5).
 Defaults to `[]`.
 There are two ways of providing these values: